darinwilson/motion-async/README.md

 So, we've got a few tests in `main_spec.rb` and then a bunch in `main_activity.rb` which are run simply by running the app in this codebase via `rake`.
 I'm not especially proud of this, but figured it was better than nothing.
 If anyone can show me a better way, I'd love to see it.

+## Credits

+Many, many thanks to [Todd Werth](https://github.com/twerth) and [Jamon Holmgren](https://github.com/jamonholmgren) for helping to define the API.
+This is a much better gem than it would have been without their input.